 They Rarely Give a Straight Answer

-Although some clients waste time on trivialities, a good freelance content writer wants exactly what you want – to ascertain whether you are both a good fit and then get on with the work in a timely fashion.
+Although some clients waste time on trivialities, a good freelance content writer wants exactly what you want – to ascertain whether you are a good fit for each other and then get on with the work.
 The problem is when the freelance writer won’t give you a firm answer to simple and basic questions such as:

 - Could you give me an approximate cost?
-Their answer should be one of two things: “Yes, it will cost around XX.” or “I’m sorry, I don’t have enough information yet, could you explain more about your requirements?”
+Their answer should be one of two things: “Yes, it will cost around XX – maybe slightly more, maybe slightly less.” or “I’m sorry, I don’t have enough information yet, could you explain more about your requirements?”